lfnandoo/netflix-clone/README.md

 ## 💻 Project

-This aplication was made for practice ReactJS to practice.
+This aplication was made with ReactJS to practice.

 ## 🔖 Layout